 Canterbury in Windham County, Connecticut — The American Northeast (New England)

 Location.
-41° 41.854′ N, 71° 58.303′ W. Marker is in Canterbury, Connecticut, in Windham County.
-Marker is at the intersection of S Canterbury Road (Connecticut Route 169) and Westminster Road (Connecticut Route 14), on the left when traveling north on S Canterbury Road.
-Located across the street from the First Congregational Church of Canterbury.
+41° 41.789′ N, 71° 59.641′ W. Marker is in Canterbury, Connecticut, in Windham County.
+Marker can be reached from the intersection of Westminster Road (Connecticut Route 14) and Municipal Drive, on the right when traveling east.
+Located next to Canterbury Town Hall and Library.
 Touch for map.
-Marker is in this post office area: Canterbury CT 06331, United States of America.
+Marker is at or near this postal address: 1 Municipal Drive, Canterbury CT 06331, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Canterbury Veterans Monuments (a few steps from this marker); First Congregational Church Parsonage (approx. 1.2 miles away); Canterbury (approx. 1.2 miles away); Prudence Crandall School (approx. 1.2 miles away); St. John s Parish World War I Monument (approx. 4.1 miles away); Plainfield Veterans Memorial (approx. 4.2 miles away); Plainfield World War II Monument Plainfield Veterans Monument (approx. 4.2 miles away).
 Touch for a list and map of all markers in Canterbury.

 More.
 Search the internet for World War II Commemorative Tree.

 Credits.
 This page was last revised on October 3, 2019.
 This page originally submitted on October 3, 2019, by Michael Herrick of Southbury, Connecticut.
 This page has been viewed 32 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on October 3, 2019, by Michael Herrick of Southbury, Connecticut.